How we can help your business transfer money to and from Canada

 Construction permits, property registration and getting electricity are all time consuming.
 Construction permits require 12 separate steps involved in acquiring a construction permit, which takes 250 days on average; gaining access to electricity involves fewer steps but still takes an average of 140 days and even property registration is a five-step, four day process.
 The highly educated workforce fosters innovation, but there is a shortage of unskilled workers which means that if unskilled labour is required, perhaps on a production line, staff may be costly due to labour scarcity.

 While international trade is relatively smooth, there are different provincial regulations – from customs procedures and packaging requirements to federal and provincial tax accounting and bilingual labelling.
 The system varies from province to province – for example, in Ontario, provincial VAT has been harmonised with Federal VAT for an overall rate of 13% but in other provinces, the two are not harmonised and the rates may vary.
-If you’re new to Canada, having local staff who understand the various processes and requirements of each province can be invaluable; business in Canada for foreigners may soon become complicated without in-depth local knowledge.
+If you’re new to the area, having local staff who understand the various processes and requirements of each province can be invaluable.

 Canada is known as an inclusive and welcoming society and this is reflected in the business culture.
-However, if you’re planning to do business in Quebec, business signage must be in French and if you’re working with Quebecois partners or suppliers, a working knowledge of French will help to build your relationships and prove to be an asset when doing business in Canada.
+However, if you’re planning to do business in Quebec, business signage must be in French and if you’re working with Quebecois partners or suppliers, a working knowledge of French will prove to be an asset, as it will help you build strong business relationships.